-• Notice that animals, including humans, have offspring which grow into adults.
+• Notice that animals, including humans, have offspring which grow into using the idea of a simple food chain, and identify and name different adults.

-- Describe and order the events of the Great Fire of London. - Identify why the fire spread so quickly and describe what led to the fire eventually being - recorded music. - Experiment with, create, select and combine sounds using the inter-related dimensions of music.
+- the Great Fire started. - Describe and order the events of the Great Fire of London. - Identify why the fire spread so quickly and describe what led to the fire eventually being - of high-quality live and recorded music. - Experiment with, create, select and combine sounds using the inter-related dimensions of music.